kavienanj/flutter-ui-collection/README.md

 - Note :- Some designs are not responsive.
 Designs fits best in large and long screens (IPhone X and above, Samsung Galaxy S7 and above).

 ## Contribute
-I appreciate your contributions for the code.
-Make sure to open an issue and mention the issue and solution.
+I appreciate your contributions for this project.
+Make sure to open an issue and mention the issue clearly and your solution before pushing.

 ### Thank You,
 I am Kavienan J, from Sri Lanka.
 Programmer with Mac and Coffee! keep watching every week to explore a new design.